4 - 06.2

 - Sale or distribution of food items as part of a program must be in conformity with the following guidelines:

-- Category four foods are as follows: barbecued beef; roast beef; chicken; pork; potato salad; pot luck dinners; international dinners; Chinese foods.
+- Category four food examples are as follows: barbecued beef; roast beef; chicken; pork; potato salad; potluck dinners; Chinese foods.
 Foods in category four are foods that must be prepared and served by a licensed food operation.
 These foods are not permitted to be prepared or served by individual organizations.